Jack Anderson: Man City result dispiriting for UEFA but not a gamechanger for Financial Fair Play

 Based on thedocuments and having carried out their own investigation, UEFA’s disciplinary system banned City for two years from the Champions League, deeming the club to be in serious breach of the FFP regulations, as aggravated by City’s uncooperative, obstructive behaviour throughout.

-Manchester City, as other powerful clubs such as AC Milan and Paris St Germain have done in the past, appealed UEFA’s ruling to CAS who released a summary of their decision on Monday.
+Manchester City, as other powerful clubs such as AC Milan and Paris St Germain have done in the past, appealed UEFA’s ruling to CAS who released a summary of their decision yesterday.

 Most sports lawyers expected City to lose and speculated upon where they might subsequently appeal the CAS decision.